IvanoAlvino/wed-dashboard/memory-bank/activeContext.md

 4. **Database resets**: H2 is in-memory, restarts clean each time
 5. **Key files**: Entity classes, service implementations, and component logic are complete
 6. **Search functionality**: Real-time talk filtering by title with highlighting and result counts
+7. **Frontend refactoring**: All components now use external template/style files for better maintainability